 It’s time we focus attention on one of the most important health issues affected by our society’s way of eating: our planet’s.
-In our newest Dual Perspective, founder of the True Health Initiative and world-renowned authority on chronic disease prevention Dr. David Katz first discusses why our diets are a bigger threat to our planet than to our own health.
-Nutrition Expert Mascha Davis shares the latest solutions to protect us and our future.
+Let’s understand why our diets are a bigger threat to our planet than to our own health, and the possible solutions that will protect us and our future.

 Our debates about diet for human health are apt to become moot very soon.

 As we learn ever more from environmental experts, the impact of our prevailing diets on the planet is fast becoming the only thing that really matters.
 There will be no point in debating diet for human health on a planet no longer hospitable to human habitation.
 And we are blithely, and blindly, blundering in that very direction.